lairdshaw/MyBBAuth/README.md

 ## Installation and configuration

-Upload all the root directory of this plugin as the `MyBBAuth` directory in your MediaWiki's `extensions` directory.
+Upload the root directory of this plugin as the `MyBBAuth` directory in your MediaWiki's `extensions` directory.
 Then, in your MediaWiki's `LocalSettings.php` file, add these two lines:

 ```
 wfLoadExtension('MyBBAuth');